TheFriendlyCoder/pyjen/README.rst

 Comments, suggestions and bugs may be reported to the project `maintainer <mailto:kevin@thefriendlycoder.com>`_

-Full API documentation can be found `here <http://www.thefriendlycoder.com/PyJen>`_.
+Full API documentation can be found at `TheFriendlyCoder.com <http://www.thefriendlycoder.com/PyJen>`_.

 =================
 Quick start guide